Rezmason/matrix/README.md

 ---
 ### about

 This project is a WebGL implementation of the raining green code seen in _The Matrix Trilogy_.
-It's currently dependent on [Three.js](https://github.com/mrdoob/three.js), though this may not be permanent.
+It's currently built on top of the functional WebGL wrapper, [REGL](http://regl.party); its previous Three.js version is maintained in a separate branch.

 ---
 ### goals